 This concern is not lost on Dennis Hall (pictured), managing director of London-based Yellowtail Financial Planning.
 ‘This issue has been on my mind for a couple of years.
 We will lose that distinctiveness,’ he said.
 But he added that firms with long-established RDR principles embedded in their businesses would still enjoy an advantage over those only now making the transition.

-‘It has taken us time to become comfortable with our own proposition – setting fees for example – so it will take firms that have only just become fee based quite a while to get into it,’ he said.
+‘It has taken us time to become comfortable with our own proposition – – so it will take firms that have only just become fee based quite a while to get into it,’ he said.

 ‘I don’t think people who are ready for the RDR have bought into the RDR necessarily.
 We will have more energy and authority, and there will be problems later on for some firms because they will have to work through all the same mistakes we have had to.’